160 Google Ranking Factors (Why Your Website is Dying)

 It’s also one of the Google ranking factors everyone talks about.
-But it’s not going to boost your website at the higher level but having a keyword signal always helps.
+But it’s not going to boost your website at a higher level, but having a keyword signal always helps.

 #25.
-Keyword at the Starting of the Domain
+Keyword at the Starting of a Domain

 That’s also a plus point to your website.
-If you’re going to start a blogging website and the keyword is at the starting, the preference is more than which don’t.
+If you’re going to start a blogging site, and a keyword is at the starting, the preference is more than which don’t.
 Just like BloggingLove.

 #26.
 Keyword in the Subdomains